defold/doc/docs/en/manuals/ios.md

    ![](images/ios/xcode_certificates.png)

-7. Build and launch the app on your device.
+7. Build the app on your device.
 The first time, Xcode will ask you to enable Developer mode and will prepare the device with debugger support.
 This may take a while.
 8. When you have verified that the app works, find it on your disk.
 You can see the build location in the Build report in the "Report Navigator".

    ![](images/ios/app_location.png)